AI4Bharat/setu/README.md

-# Setu: Web, PDF, and Speech Data Cleaning Pipeline
+# Setu: A Comprehensive Pipeline for Data Cleaning, Filtering and Deduplication

 ![Overview of the Setu Pipeline](./setu.png)